Parents who wish to enroll a student into Haverford Middle School please click here to link to the Student Registration page.

 - doctor or dentist appointment when necessary during school hours

 - observance of the student"s religion

 - The academic day begins at 7:50 am when students are expected to be in their homeroom by 7:50am.
 The academic day ends at 2:35 pm.
-Students late to school MUST report to their Grade Level Office.
+Students late to school MUST report to the Main Office.

 - Students are expected to be on time and prepared for each class each and every day.